-- 1. One-third of the weekly grade comes from the Work Habits Assessment Form, which includes: - a.
+- 1. One-third of the weekly grade is based on the Professional Skills Assessment Form, which includes: - a.
 Attendance: Attends class for all scheduled hours assigned, arrives/leaves on time, contribute to class discussion and is actively involved in all activities. - b.
 Character: Displays academic integrity (inclusive of not committing plagiarism), trustworthiness, dependability, reliability, self-discipline, and self-responsibility. - c.
-Teamwork: Respects the rights of others; is a team worker; is cooperative; ensures confidentiality in all classroom, clinical and other matters; demonstrates professional behavior in interactions with peers, preceptors, and instructors. - d.
+Teamwork: Respects the rights of others; is a team worker; is cooperative; ensures confidentiality in all classroom, clinical and other matters; demonstrates professional behavior in interactions with peers, preceptors, and faculty. - d.
 Appearance: Displays appropriate dress, grooming, hygiene, and wears full regulation uniform of the day. - e.
 Attitude: Displays a willingness to cooperate and accept constructive criticism; sets realistic expectations; approaches assignments with interest and initiative. - f.
 Productivity: Follows safety practices; conserves materials and supplies; maintains equipment; stays on task and utilizes time constructively; demonstrates proactive leaning through involvement in activities and contributions to class discussions. - g.
 Organization: Manifests skill in prioritizing and management of time and stress; demonstrates flexibility in handling change; completes assignments on time; uses work time appropriately. - h.
-Communication: Contacts instructor to report concerns; notifies instructor of tardy/absence one hour before start of class; seeks clarification and understanding through appropriate, pertinent questions. - i.
-Leadership: Displays leadership skills; appropriately handles conflict and concerns; demonstrates problemsolving capability; maintains appropriate relationships with supervisors/instructors and peers; follows the chain of command. - j.
-Respect: Deals appropriately with cultural/racial diversity; does not engage in harassment of any kind to include but not limited to verbal, nonverbal, and written; addresses instructors and peers in appropriate tone and with appropriate language to include but not limited to electronic (email, text, etc.) communications. - 2.
-One-third of the weekly grade comes from a written test.
-Extra credit or make-up work may be arranged with the instructor. - 3.
-One-third of the week grade comes from skill mastery.
+Communication: Contacts faculty to report concerns; notifies faculty of tardy/absence one hour before start of class; seeks clarification and understanding through appropriate, pertinent questions. - Leadership: Displays leadership skills; appropriately handles conflict and concerns; demonstrates problemsolving capability; maintains appropriate relationships with supervisors/faculty and peers; follows the chain of command - j.
+Respect: Deals appropriately with cultural/racial diversity; does not engage in harassment of any kind to include but not limited to verbal, nonverbal, and written; addresses faculty and peers in appropriate tone and with appropriate language to include but not limited to electronic (email, text, etc.) communications. - 2.
+One-third of the weekly grade is based on a written test and/or web-based portion of culinary knowledge tests.
+Extra credit or make-up work may be arranged with the faculty. - 3.
+One-third of the week grade is based on skill mastery.
 The student must perform, under supervision, all tasks listed in the Department of Education Student Performance Standards.
-Along with this, all written evaluations must be completed with a minimum of 77% accuracy in the Commercial Foods and Culinary Arts Program.
+Along with this, all written evaluations must be completed with a minimum of 70% accuracy in the Professional Culinary Arts and Hospitality Program.